raelovejoy/root-sequence/README.md

 * `autonomy_manifesto.md` – autonomy and self-determination in practice
 * `freedom-default.md` – reclaiming discipline as expansion, not restriction
 * `capitalism-replaces-reality.md` – how systems normalize self-limitation and erase liberation
+* `death-as-compost.md` – death as the hidden stage that renews the cycle

 ### 📁 Collapse Memory